Tom Veatch

 Self-focusing lasers

-Soileau, Franck, and Veatch, 1981, On Self-Focusing and Spot-Size Dependence of Laser-Induced Breakdown. pp385-393 of Laser Induced Damage in Optical Materials: 1980, proceedings of a Symposium Sponsored by the National Bureau of Standards in Boulder Colorado.
-Not laser-like focus on self as in the later Veatch, but as in actual lasers doing self-focusing, in which the concentrated laser energy is so great that the material it focusses onto heats itself up and changes its optical properties so light beams don't just cross there but bend back again and again past the focal point: it doesn't just focus to its focus but keeps on staying focussed at a tiny focal point, sometimes producing a tiny explosion as a line or as spots or pops or explosions all in a line inside the material.
+Not laser-like focus on self as in the later Veatch, but as in actual lasers doing self-focusing, in which the concentrated laser energy is so great that the material it focusses onto heats itself up and the heat changes its optical properties so light beams don't just cross through at that point but they bend back again and again after the focal point.
+It doesn't just focus to its focus but keeps on staying focussed at a tiny focal point or line, sometimes producing a tiny explosion as a line or as spots or pops or explosions all in a line inside the material.
 Nice.
 Both actually and metaphorically.
 In which I pressed the Fire button many many times, watching for a bright light, and recording the outcome.
 In which, further, we discovered that lasers don't actually explode things as much as we hoped.

 Comments?